Child Custody Attorneys in Nassau County

 • Preference of the child: The court will consider a child’s preferences based on the child’s age, but the weight given to any preference will depend on whether the child has a sound justification.

-The judge must consider evidence involving the totality of these factors and any other relevant information when crafting custody orders.
+The judge must consider evidence involving the totality of these factors and any other relevant information when crafting child custody orders.
 The subjective nature of these evaluations makes it essential to gather and present a compelling case for your position based on these factors.

 You may have also heard the term “forensic expert.”
 In many contested custody cases, the court will appoint a neutral mental health expert to evaluate various issues related to custody and to render a report to the court to assist in reaching a final determination.

-How Our Child Custody Attorneys Can Help in Nassau, Suffolk, and Queens Counties
+We Can Help in Nassau, Suffolk, and Queens Counties

 While pursuing the best outcome for our clients and their children, we try to guide our clients past potential roadblocks, like intense negative emotions, that work to a client’s detriment.
 This may include disparaging comments, alienating behavior, or a lack of cooperation.